Gilor1Cohen/React-hooks-handbook/README.md

 From mastering local state with useState and useReducer, to optimizing renders using useMemo and useCallback, and exploring cutting-edge concurrency with useTransition and useDeferredValue — every hook is presented in practical, contextual examples that accelerate both learning and implementation.

+**All explanations are provided inline within the code as comments**, so you can see exactly how and why each hook works in context.

 ## Table of Contents

 - [Prerequisites](#prerequisites)